 Necklace Valley Trail is a 14.9 mile moderately trafficked out and back trail located near Skykomish, Washington that features a lake and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, and camping and is accessible from July until October.
+The trail is primarily used for hiking, walking, and camping and is best used from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash